-Fromage Blanc can be made with whole or skim milk.
-Starter culture and Rennet are added to heated milk, then the milk is allowed to set and firm up like yoghurt.
+It can be made with whole or skim milk.
+Starter culture and rennet are added to heated milk, then the milk is allowed to set and firm up like yoghurt.
 It is then strained through a cloth until what remains in the cloth is as firm as desired.
 It is not aged.

-In Europe and in the UK, you just buy it at any old grocery store in tubs for a song.
-Depending on what you what to do with it, you can use it as is, drain it a bit, or whisk it smooth.
+Depending on what you need to do with it, you can use it as is, drain it a bit, or whisk it smooth.

-A few specialty makers are starting to make it in North America, but it’s very expensive.
+In Europe, you just buy fromage blanc in tubs at grocery stores.
+A few specialty makers are starting to produce it in North America, but it’s very expensive.
 In North America, you can buy kits from cheesemaking supply stores to make it.

 Cooking Tips

-Often used as a topping for fruit, or on its own topped with cream and sugar.
-Fromage Blanc can be used in cooking, but be careful as it will curdle owing to its lower fat content.
+Fromage blanc is often used as a topping for fruit, or on its own topped with cream and sugar.
+It can be used as an ingredient in cooking, but be careful as it will curdle owing to its lower fat content.

 Substitutes